PritamChakrabortyShuvo/PritamChakrabortyShuvo/README.md

 </br>
 <!---------------------------------------------------------------------------------------->
 <!------------------------------Present Condition------------------------------------>

-- 🔭Currently working on **Expanding my expertise in DevOps and mastering a wide range of DevOps tools.**
+- 🔭 Currently working on **Expanding my expertise in DevOps and mastering a wide range of DevOps tools**.

 - 🌱 I’m currently learning **Linux** & **Git**